Takoda

 Financial Coaching & Support

-As financial coaches, we guide, educate and encourage clients in financial decisions while creating individual plans based on personal values and goals.
-Each person is different, so we accommodate our spending and saving to our lifestyles.
+As financial coaches, we guide clients in financial decisions, creating personalized plans based on values and goals.
+We tailor spending and saving to individual lifestyles.

 Contact our Financial Opportunities Coordinator